 Have a bedtime routine.
-Following a routine—such as, brushing your teeth, having a warm bath, meditating, reading a book—allows you to wind down in the evening, creating a consistency conducive to a good night’s sleep.
+Following a routine—such as brushing your teeth, taking a warm bath, meditating, reading a book—allows you to wind down in the evening, creating a consistency conducive to a good night’s sleep.
 Practise mindfulness or engage in some light stretches to further reduce any stress before bed.

 Get regular exercise.
 Daily exercise can help you fall asleep more quickly and sleep more soundly, but exercise too near bedtime can make it harder to fall asleep.
 Try not to exercise at least three hours before bedtime.

-Get natural light every day.
+Get natural light each day.
 Spending time outdoors during the day can support better sleep at night.
 A 10-minute break in the fresh air can make a big difference.

 Watch what—and when—you eat at night.
-Finish your meal several hours before bedtime and avoid food that you know upsets your stomach.
-Keep in mind that nicotine and caffeine are stimulants that can make it harder to sleep, and alcohol is not conducive to good sleep quality.
+Finish your meal several hours before bedtime and avoid foods that you know upset your stomach.
+Keep in mind that nicotine and caffeine are stimulants that can make it harder to sleep and alcohol is not conducive to good sleep quality.
 Ask your doctor to recommend an alternative if you’re having trouble sleeping.